Mental Health Facilities Muscogee County, GA

 Family Center Of Columbus Inc

 Family Center Of Columbus Inc is a mental health clinic in Muscogee County, Georgia, located at 1350 15th Avenue, 31901 zip code.
 Family Center Of Columbus Inc offers outpatient treatment.
-Family Center Of Columbus Inc provides group therapy, behavior modification and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Some other services provided by Family Center Of Columbus Inc include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Family Center Of Columbus Inc provides behavior modification, individual psychotherapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Some other services provided by Family Center Of Columbus Inc include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn More